Amarra S Amarra S

 In its death, it made many.

-Five fragments tore away from the impact, arcing outwards, each veined with a different breed of power.
-They streaked across land and sea like meteors that refused to go out, embedding themselves in five very different places:
+Six great fragments tore away from the impact, arcing outwards, each veined with a different breed of power.
+They streaked across land and sea like meteors that refused to go out, embedding themselves in places the world would never again quite recover from.

 Around each fragment, the land itself changed.